USCSA: Evolution-Aware Security Analysis for Proxy-Based Upgradeable Smart Contracts: RESULT

 \subsection{Performance and Evaluation}

 USCSA analyzed 3,546 proxy contracts and saved the detailed information of the successfully analyzed contracts as JSON reports for subsequent optimization.
-The caching mechanism achieves a cache hit rate of 85\% for ASTs, effectively reducing the cost of redundant compilation.
-Enabling an enhanced matching mode allows the system to identify additional semantic-level vulnerabilities, increasing detection coverage by approximately 15\%.For vulnerability detection, USCSA combined the Slither with an enhanced semantic matcher to discover several types of vulnerability specific to upgradable contracts, including proxy storage collisions, newly introduced upgrade vulnerabilities, and behavioral inconsistencies.
+Enabling an enhanced matching mode allows the system to identify additional semantic-level vulnerabilities, increasing detection coverage by approximately 15\%.
+For vulnerability detection, USCSA combined the Slither with an enhanced semantic matcher to discover several types of vulnerability specific to upgradeable contracts, including proxy storage collisions, newly introduced upgrade vulnerabilities, and behavioral inconsistencies.

-The experimental results show that among the 3,546 contracts successfully analyzed, a total of 4,872 vulnerability instances were identified, with an average of 1.37 vulnerabilities per contract.
+The experimental results show that among the 3,546 analyzed contracts, a total of 4,872 vulnerability instances were identified, with an average of 1.37 vulnerabilities per contract.
 Among them, the proportions of high-risk, medium-risk and low-risk vulnerabilities are approximately 28\%, 52\% and 20\% respectively.
-The results are shown in Figure 3.\\
+The results are shown in Figure 3.